How is the island run? What are the dues?

 How is the Ferry paid for?

 75% of the costs of the ferry are in the annual budget for all owners to contribute.
 25% is paid out of usage fees.
 Owners pay $3 per ride for themselves and their guests and contractors to ride the ferry.
 Bills are sent at the end of each month.
-Schoolchildren riding to and from school do not pay for the ferry.
-This year, for the first time, owners have the option of purchasing an annual pass for each person to ride the ferry at a cost of $500.00 per rider.
+Owners have the option of purchasing an annual pass for each person to ride the ferry at a cost of $500.00 per rider.
+Beginning 10/1/2018, owners will pay $4 per ride.

 Becoming a Dewees owner is a lifestyle decision.